AlibabaCloudDocs/ecs/intl.en-US/SDK Reference/Java example/Create an ECS instance/Create a preemptible instance.md

     2017-09-29T06:28:55Z--->spotPrice:0.24---->originPrice:1.2
     ```

-4. Call the CreateInstances operation to create a preemptible instance.
+4. Call the CreateInstance operation to create a preemptible instance.

-    You can call the RunInstance operation to create multiple preemptible instances at a time.
+    To create multiple preemptible instances at a time, you can call the RunInstance operation.
 For more information, see [Batch create ECS instances](/intl.en-US/SDK Reference/Java example/Create an ECS instance/Batch create ECS instances.md).

     ```
-    public class CreateInstancesSample {
+    public class CreateInstanceSample {

         public static void main(String[] args) {

             ApiCaller caller = new ApiCaller();

             CreateInstancesRequest request = new CreateInstancesRequest();
+            // The region ID.
+            request.setRegionId("cn-hangzhou");
+            // The zone ID.
+            request.setZoneId("cn-hangzhou-h");
-            request.setRegionId("cn-hangzhou");// The ID of the region.
+            // The ID of the security group. request.setSecurityGroupId("sg-bp11nhf94ivkdxwb2***");
-            request.setZoneId("cn-hangzhou-h"); // The ID of the zone. request.setSecurityGroupId("sg-bp11nhf94ivkdxwb2***");// The ID of the security group. request.setImageId("m-bp146shijn7hujkui9***");// We recommend that you use a custom image to create instances more quickly. request.setVSwitchId("vsw-bp164cyonthfudn9kj***");// The ID of the VSwitch that is in the same VPC as the security group.
+            // The image ID.
+We recommend that you use a custom image to create a preemptible instance. request.setImageId("m-bp146shijn7hujkui9***");
+            // The ID of the vSwitch that is in the same VPC as the security group. request.setVSwitchId("vsw-bp164cyonthfudn9kj***");

-            request.setInstanceType("ecs.g5.large"); // Enter the instance type you want to purchase after the query. request.setSystemDiskCategory("cloud_ssd");// The category of the system disk.
-Valid values: cloud_essd, cloud_ssd, cloud_efficiency, and cloud. request.setSystemDiskSize(40);
+            // The instance type that you want to purchase. request.setInstanceType("ecs.g5.large");

+            // The category of the system disk.
+Valid values: cloud_essd, cloud_ssd, cloud_efficiency, and cloud. request.setSystemDiskCategory("cloud_ssd");
+            request.setSystemDiskSize(40);

+            // Required.
+Set the InstanceChargeType parameter to PostPaid. request.setInstanceChargeType("PostPaid");
+            // Set the SpotStrategy parameter to SpotWithPriceLimit.
+You can also set the SpotStrategy parameter to SpotAsPriceGo to use the system-provided pay-as-you-go price as the maximum bidding price.
+In this case, you do not need to specify the SpotPriceLimit parameter. request.setSpotStrategy("SpotWithPriceLimit");
-            request.setInstanceChargeType("PostPaid");// Set the billing method to pay-as-you-go.
-This parameter is required. request.setSpotStrategy("SpotWithPriceLimit");// SpotWithPriceLimit: the bidding mode.
-Manually set the maximum price.
-SpotAsPriceGo: The system provides a price automatically based on the market price. request.setSpotPriceLimit(0.25F);// If the bidding mode is set to SpotWithPriceLimit, the maximum price must be set higher than the current market price to create the instance.
+            // If you set the SpotStrategy parameter to SpotWithPriceLimit, the maximum bidding price that you specify must be higher than the current market price.
+Otherwise, the instance cannot be created. request.setSpotPriceLimit(0.25F);

-            // request.setAmount(2);// Create two preemptible instances.
-If the parameter is not configured, only one preemptible instance will be created.
+            // Set the Amount parameter to 2 to create two preemptible instances.
+By default, only one preemptible instance is created if this parameter is not set.
+            // request.setAmount(2);

             CreateInstanceResponse response = caller.doAction(request);
             System.out.println(response.getInstanceId());